-Danica could only nod, she didn’t have money for a room.
-She’d figured she’d wash and change in the church’s ladies room before the wedding, to be able to change at Millie’s would be a blessing.
+Danica could only nod; she didn’t have money for a room.
+She’d figured she’d wash and change in the church’s lady’s room before the wedding, to be able to change at Millie’s would be a blessing.

 “Thank you; I don’t know what to say.”
 Danica felt more tears well up.

 “Don’t worry about it, I can fix your hair if you like.
-I think your hair is so pretty, the way it sparkles in the sun it will be a real treat to do it up, now lets try this dress on okay?”
-Millie gave Danica a beaming smile making Danica felt better, perhaps, just perhaps her wedding wouldn’t be a complete disaster after all.
+I think your hair is so pretty, the way it sparkles in the sun it will be a real treat to do it up, now let’s try this dress on okay?”
+Millie gave Danica a beaming smile making Danica feel better; perhaps her wedding wouldn’t be a complete disaster after all.

 The door to the office opened and Nick stood, expecting the sheriff but to his surprise it was Danica.
-He hadn’t decided yet whether she was crazy, or an angel or both.
-He watched her walk hesitantly towards the cell, staying to the shadows.
+He hadn’t decided yet whether she was crazy, an angel, or both.
+He watched her walk hesitantly towards the cell, staying in the shadows.

 “I wanted to be sure Sammy was taking care of you, and that he sent those telegrams off for you.”
 Danica moved closer to the cell, her eyes on Nick.
 She saw him nod, he was hanging on the bars watching her intently.